Located in Lake Superior, about one half mile from the mainland community of Munising, Michigan.

 Grand Island is closed to rock climbing and rappelling as the cliffs are sandstone.

 Visitors can get to the island via passenger ferry or private watercraft.
 The ferry departs from Grand Island Landing on the mainland, located on M-28, about 4 miles west of the blinking light.
 Look for the Grand Island NRA signs.
 For information or reservations, call 906-387-3503.
-Bike rentals available.
+Bike rentals available at the Ferry Dock.

 Tours run from June 15 through October 5th.